openstack/ironic/doc/source/install/enabling-drivers.rst

 inspect
     implements fetching hardware information from nodes.
-Can be implemented out-of-band (via contacting the node's BMC) or in-band (via booting a ramdisk on a node).
-The latter implementation is called ``inspector`` and uses a separate service called
+Can be implemented out-of-band (via contacting the node's BMC) or in-band (via booting a ramdisk on a node, mainly achieved by the agent interface).
-    :ironic-inspector-doc:`ironic-inspector <>`.
-Example:

     .. code-block:: ini

         [DEFAULT]
         enabled_hardware_types = ipmi,ilo,irmc
-        enabled_inspect_interfaces = ilo,irmc,inspector
+        enabled_inspect_interfaces = ilo,irmc,agent

     See :doc:`/admin/inspection` for more details. management